DanChitwood/ect_to_shape_CNN/README.md

 # ECT-to-shape CNN
-A CNN for predicting shapes from their corresponding radial ECTs
+A CNN for segmenting leaf shapes from their corresponding radial ECTs

 ## Preparing radial ECTs and aligned leaf shape masks
 `0_radial_ect_and_masks.py`